SillyTavern/SillyTavern-Docs/Usage/faq.md

 While you're at it, join the GPT-4 waitlist at <https://openai.com/waitlist/gpt-4-api>

-### Configure Tavern to use your API
+### Configure SillyTavern to use your API

 1. In Tavern's top bar, click API Connections
 1. Under API, select OpenAI
 1. Paste your API key you saved at the previous step
 1. Click the Connect button.
 Confirm it says Valid.
 1. By default, Tavern will use GPT 3.5 Turbo.
-If you have access to GPT-4, in Tavern's top bar, click AI Response Configuration at the far left, and change the OpenAI Model to "gpt-4".
+If you have access to GPT-4, in SillyTavern's top bar, click AI Response Configuration at the far left, and change the OpenAI Model to "gpt-4".
 Enjoy the best, moneybags.

 ### Test your setup

-1. In Tavern's top bar, click Character Management at the far right
+1. In SillyTavern's top bar, click Character Management at the far right
 1. Select an existing character such as Aqua
 1. In the text box at the bottom, write something to Aqua, then press Enter or click the feather button